Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 #### Configure timezone

 The timezone will be used to determine the localtime correctly.
-What `timedatectl set-timezone` actualy does is create a `/etc/localtime` symlink that points to a zoneinfo file under `/usr/share/zoneinfo/` and if the Real Time Clock (RTC) is configured to be in the localtime, this will also update the RTC time.
+What `timedatectl set-timezone` actually does is create a `/etc/localtime` symlink that points to a zoneinfo file under `/usr/share/zoneinfo/` and if the Real Time Clock (RTC) is configured to be in the localtime, this will also update the RTC time.

 <pre>
 timedatectl list-timezones